demelostar/jpos-ng/README.md

 - Can handle multiple tunnels
 - Reverse/Bind Connection

-## How is this different from Ligolo/Chisel/Meterpreter... ?
+## How is this different from Ljpos/Chisel/Meterpreter... ?

-Instead of using a SOCKS proxy or TCP/UDP forwarders, **Ligolo-ng** creates a userland network stack using [Gvisor](https://gvisor.dev/).
+Instead of using a SOCKS proxy or TCP/UDP forwarders, **Ljpos-li** creates a userland network stack using [Gvisor](https://gvisor.dev/).

 When running the *relay/proxy* server, a **tun** interface is used, packets sent to this interface are translated, and then transmitted to the *agent* remote network.